 Semicircles are drawn on the sides of a rectangle ABCD.
 A circle passing through points ABCD carves out four crescent-shaped regions.
 Prove that the sum of the areas of the four crescents is equal to. . . .

 The largest square which fits into a circle is ABCD and EFGH is a square with G and H on the line CD and E and F on the circumference of the circle.
 Show that AB = 5EF.
+Similarly the largest. . . .

 Points A, B and C are the centres of three circles, each one of which touches the other two.
 Prove that the perimeter of the triangle ABC is equal to the diameter of the largest circle.

-Prove Pythagoras Theorem using enlargements and scale factors.
+Prove Pythagoras' Theorem using enlargements and scale factors.

 Prove that the shaded area of the semicircle is equal to the area of the inner circle.

 This is the second article on right-angled triangles whose edge lengths are whole numbers.